Adobo: Peru

 Adobo is a typical dish of Peruvian cuisine, specifically in the area of Arequipa.
 This is a dish of pork marinated in spices and vegetables, which are cooked in a clay pot until it becomes tender.
 Bread is served alongside for dipping in the sauce.

 Philippines

-In Filipino cuisine, adobo refers to a common cooking process indigenous to the Philippines.
-When the Spanish first explored the Philippines in the late 16th century, they encountered a cooking process that involved stewing with vinegar.
-The Spanish referred to it as adobo due to its superficial similarity to the Spanish adobo.
-The Filipino adobo is an entirely separate method of preparing food and is distinct from the Spanish marinade.
+In Filipino cuisine, adobo refers to a common and indigenous cooking method.
+In the late 16th century, the Spanish referred to it as adobo due to its superficial similarity.

-Unlike the Spanish and Latin American adobo, the main ingredients of Philippine adobo are ingredients native to Southeast Asia, namely vinegar, soy sauce or patis (fish sauce), black peppercorns, and bay leaves.
+The main ingredients of Philippine adobo are native to Southeast Asia, namely vinegar, soy sauce or fish sauce, peppercorns, garlic, and bay leaves.
 It does not traditionally use chilis, paprika, oregano, or tomatoes.
-There are other noted versions of Philippine adobo, namely Adobong Puti (White Adobo, prepared with salt instead of soy sauce) and Adobong Tuyo (Dry Adobo).

-The dish is normally cooked with pork or chicken and sometimes with only vegetables like kangkong (water spinach) or sitaw (green beans).

-Its only similarity to Spanish and Latin American adobo is the primary use of vinegar and garlic.
-Philippine adobo has a characteristically salty and sour (and often sweet) taste, in contrast to Spanish and Mexican adobos which are spicier or infused with oregano.
+Rather, adobo is characteristically salty and sour, and often sweet taste.
+Another version is cooking it with coconut milk which turns it into ginataang adobo.

 Uruguay

 In Uruguay, adobo is a spice mix of the same spices of the Spanish marinade.
-Also adobar is the act of using this mix as a condiment.
+Also, adobar is the act of using this mix as a condiment.
 A sauce made of adobo, salt and water is called mojo.